I was in a slump. On the verge of some pretty exciting things, but attacked by new thoughts of concern.

 I found a quiet place and took Marnie’s advice to think on all the things I have to be grateful for.
 And you know what?
-It wasn’t just a nice exercise, it was literally an action step taken to get me back on track.
-Because I have a growing understanding of the laws of success, I knew that to take a half hour or an hour to allow myself to feel gratitude to God for all He has done, maybe even to the point of tears, was to put myself in harmony with Him again, and prepare myself to receive the very blessings He wants to send me.
+It wasn’t just a nice exercise, it was literally an action step that helped me get back on track.
+Because I have a growing understanding of the laws of success, I knew that to take a half hour or an hour to allow myself to feel gratitude to God for all He has done, even to the point of tears, was to put myself in harmony with Him again, and prepare myself to receive the blessings He wants to send me.

 It’s true: we can make of our life anything we want it to be!

-Above all, the only things that really needs fixing when things look bleak are your thoughts.
+Above all, the only things that really needs fixing when things look bleak are our thoughts.